RADIO STATION HIT, HITLER VOWS REPRISAL

 Berlin, Germany · August 31, 1939

 On August 22, 1939, Adolf Hitler told his generals he would fabricate a story to justify his planned aggression against neighboring Poland.
-The plan was for Nazi Party Schutzstaffel (SS) operatives to dress in Polish uniforms, attack a German customs post and a German radio transmitter station in Gleiwitz, Upper Silesia (today’s Gliwice, Poland) on what was then the border between the two states, and broadcast an anti-German diatribe in Polish.
+The plan was for Nazi Party Schutzstaffel (SS) operatives to dress in Polish uniforms, attack a German customs post and a German radio transmitter station in Gleiwitz, Upper Silesia (today’s Gliwice, Poland) on what was then the border between the 2 countries, and broadcast an anti-German diatribe in Polish.
 To make the whole thing realistic, “casualties” were needed.
-So six concentration camp inmates were dressed as Polish soldiers and shot at the customs post by Germans “returning fire” to suit the storyline.
+So 6 concentration camp inmates were dressed as Polish soldiers and shot at the customs post by Germans “returning fire” to suit the storyline.
 A German Silesian, arrested by the Gestapo the day before and dressed to look like a Polish saboteur, was murdered via lethal injection, shot several times for appearance sake, and dumped at the radio station.

 World opinion refused to buy into Hitler’s wicked farce as he and his foreign minister, Joachim von Ribbentrop, had hoped.
-Hitler’s bestial nature, which he had cultivated and celebrated in public and private for two decades, was evident to every European statesman who had ever tried using peaceful measures to collar and tame the Nazi beast.
+Hitler’s bestial nature, which he had cultivated and celebrated in public and private for 2 decades, was evident to every European statesman who had ever tried using peaceful measures to collar and tame the Nazi beast.
 British Prime Minister Neville Chamberlain, who had seen Hitler up close on a half-dozen occasions, described the man as “the blackest devil he had ever met.”
 Violence, racial hatred, bluff, bad faith, inflammatory propaganda, menacing threats, and a lust to murder on an international scale were hallmarks of Hitler’s true character.
 The testy scene between British ambassador Sir Nevile Henderson and Ribbentrop on August 29, when Germany made new demands to end the crisis over the status of Danzig and the Polish Corridor, had been over the top—and the best evidence that German leaders never truly contemplated a genuine settlement.
 With resignation Chamberlain and his French counterpart, Premier Édouard Daladier, embraced the gruesome future and declared war on Nazi Germany on Sunday, September 3, 1939.

 Two Principals in the Gleiwitz Charade